-You can still see some of the printed images, and dictionary words, under the embroidery.
+You can still see some printed images and dictionary words under the embroidery.

 I used short satin embroidery stitches to fill in sections of colour on the images.
 To outline an image, I used a chain stitch.
 I used a few French knots at the top for the poppy seed head.
 But I do need to practice my French knots a bit more!

 Top tip: Use a sharp embroidery needle to pierce dictionary pages easily.
 Sometimes embroidery/cross stitch needles are blunt, designed to go through the cloth with pre-stitched holes.

 When the paper embroidery is finished, cut away any excess muslin from the paper.

 I am so excited that I have worked out how to embroider on paper that I made five of these dictionary art pages and plan to make more.

 Hot Air Balloon

 I choose a dictionary page for the hot air balloon with the word hot.
 The balloon’s outline was embroidered with a chain stitch, and the red stripes were filled with a satin stitch.